 - How does your team combine efficiency and speed with exploring new, different and stronger relationships?

 Aad is an international business advisor, change leader, senior leadership team facilitator, and executive coach.
-He is founder and managing partner at HRS Business Transformation Services where he works with senior executives and leadership teams internationally on four topics: ‘leading complex change’, ‘cross-cultural leadership’, ‘post-merger integration’, and ‘amplifying business performance’.
+He is founder and managing partner at HRS Business Transformation Services where he works with senior executives and leadership teams internationally on three key topics: ‘leading complex change’, ‘cross-cultural leadership’, and ‘post-merger integration’.
 Find out more about Aad, our team, and HRS’ services.
 If you would like to invite Aad to your organization feel free to contact us here.

 - Creating Team Alignment: Team Development Initiatives Should Fit Today’s Business Reality (leadershipwatch-aadboot.com)